What is Waldorf Education?

 • No textbooks – they read books they love and make their own books on what they’ve learned

-• Toys with made with natural materials ie. waldorf dolls – Waldorf Doll Leaf Elf
+• Toys made with natural materials ie. Waldorf dolls

 Essentially, the final goal of Waldorf education is to round out the student in mind, soul, and spirituality.
-It is important for the child to think for themselves using their own judgement.
-There are many schools that follow the Waldorf education philosophy but if you are interested in implementing the a Waldorf education at home there is curriculum available as well.
+It is important for the child to think for themselves using their own judgment.
+There are many schools that follow the Waldorf education philosophy but if you are interested in implementing the Waldorf education at home there is a curriculum available as well.

-You’ll find that a lot of homes that use this type of learning are quite happy with it and this is the biggest reason that they move foward with it.
+You’ll find that a lot of homes that use this type of learning are quite happy with it and this is the biggest reason that they move forward with it.

 I think that this is HUGE when it comes to finding something that is going to work and stick in your home for learning.
 Kids can easily tell you what they like and what they don’t like if you stop and just ask them.